 Exjade is to be taken every day.
 This type of medicine must be taken every day to help remove the excess iron from your body.

 Ask your doctor if you have any questions about why this medicine has been prescribed for you.
 Your doctor may have prescribed it for another reason.

 This medicine is available only with a doctor's prescription.

 When you must not take it

 Do not take Exjade if you have an allergy to deferasirox, the active ingredient, or to any of the other ingredients listed at the end of this leaflet.
 Some of the symptoms of an allergic reaction may include shortness of breath, wheezing or difficulty breathing; swelling of the face, lips, tongue or other parts of the body; rash, itching or hives on the skin.

-If you develop a severe rash, or experience difficulty breathing and dizziness or swelling mainly of the face and throat (signs of severe allergic reaction) tell your doctor straight away.
+If you develop a severe rash, or experience difficulty breathing and dizziness or swelling mainly of the face and throat (signs of severe allergic reaction) STOP taking Exjade immediately and tell your doctor straight away.